alexk99/the_router/install.md

 # Install

-The latest builds of TheRouter are available only by request.
+Latest builds of TheRouter are available only by request.
-Please contact us by email alex at therouter.net.
+Please contact alex at therouter.net.

-Here are the installations steps for Gentoo Linux.
+Here are installation steps for Gentoo Linux.

 ## Install the following utilities and libs: